benedikt-herz/benedikt-herz.github.io/README.md

 "[On the Fee Elasticity of the Demand for Trademarks in Europe](https://academic.oup.com/oep/article/68/4/1039/2503409)", *Oxford Economic Papers, 68(4) (2016)*, with M. Mejer

 #### Other Selected Publications (Not in Peer-Reviewed Journals)
-"[Google/Fitbit: Preserving healthy competition in digital markets](https://ec.europa.eu/competition-policy/system/files/2021-12/mergers-brief_2021_kdal21001enn.pdf)",  *Competition Merger Brief, 1 (2021)*, with Leonie Hass, Fabio Polverino and João Vareda
+"[Google/Fitbit: Preserving Healthy Competition in Digital Markets](https://ec.europa.eu/competition-policy/system/files/2021-12/mergers-brief_2021_kdal21001enn.pdf)",  *Competition Merger Brief, 1 (2021)*, with Leonie Hass, Fabio Polverino and João Vareda